 Very Low-Income Family – A very low-income family has an Annual Income less than 50 percent of the median Annual Income for the area, adjusted for family size, as determined by HUD.

-Visitor – A non-resident who has registered with the Manager and has permission to stay overnight in a CCHA unit.
+Visitor – A non-resident who has registered with the Manager and has permission to stay overnight in a HACC unit.

 Welfare Assistance– Welfare or other payments to families or individuals based on need, that are made under programs, separately or jointly, by federal, state or local governments.